Japan's defense ministry seeks fresh hike in military spending - Up News Info

 Finance ministry officials will review, and could amend, the request before sending it to Prime Minister Yoshihide Suga’s cabinet for approval.

-However, Japan’s defense spending increases are not enough to keep pace with China’s expanding military budget, which will increase 6.8% next year and is already about four times more than Japan’s, and second only to the United States in size.
+However, Japan’s defense spending increases are not enough to keep pace with China’s expanding military budget, which increased 6.8% this year and is already about four times more than Japan’s, and second only to the United States in size.

 Instead, Tokyo’s strategy is to build a force armed with the latest equipment to deter Beijing from military action to settle territorial or other disputes in the region.